casagou/joa/index.md

 ### Mechanical Aerospace Engineer | Entrepreneur | Project Management | Systems Integration

-Mechanical and aerospace engineer with 12+ years of experience in complex engineering projects (aerospace, energy) and entrepreneurial ventures (marketing, media production, consulting).
-Proven track record in leading cross-functional teams, managing full project lifecycles, and driving operational excellence.
-Strong expertise in systems integration, data acquisition, and product development.
-Bilingual (English/French) with a focus on innovation, efficiency, and high-impact delivery in dynamic environments.
+Mechanical and aerospace engineer with over 12 years of experience leading multidisciplinary engineering projects across aerospace, energy, and technology sectors.
+Proven track record in systems integration, data acquisition, gas turbine testing, and robotic systems for space applications.
+Entrepreneurial and adaptable, with additional experience in business operations, media production, and consulting.
+Skilled in cross-functional leadership, full project lifecycle execution, and aligning technical solutions with organizational goals.
+Bilingual in French and English, with a collaborative, results-driven approach to innovation and continuous improvement.

 ----